Clones (video game): Multiplayer

-The multiplayer experience takes place in the setting of the intergalactic CloneMaster League.
+The multiplayer experience takes place in the setting of the intergalactic Clone Master League.
 Players can host a tournament or view a list of all active tournaments in the universe and join one.
-Multiplayer matches offer a high degree of replay value and can be much more intense than singleplayer as a result of humans being so unpredictable.
-Players have the option of registering a one-on-one match with the CloneStats world ranking system which uses a chess-like method for determining a players rank.
+Multiplayer matches offer a high degree of replay value and can be much more intense than single player as a result of humans being so unpredictable.
+Players have the option of registering a one-on-one match with the Clone Stats world ranking system which uses a chess-like method for determining a player's rank.
 This mode is similar to Multiplayer Lemmings from the SNES version of Lemmings, but playable over the internet or LAN.

 Level editor

-Clones comes with a built-in, fully featured WYSIWYG level editor which will allow players to create their own multiplayer levels as well as CloneMaster packs to extend the number of singleplayer puzzles.
+Clones comes with a built-in, fully featured WYSIWYG level editor which will allow players to create their own multiplayer levels as well as Clone Master packs to extend the number of single player puzzles.
 The editor uses object primitives to build up a level from many small pieces.
 Objects can be freely rotated, scaled, tinted, and alpha-blended to produce levels with a high level of appeal.
 Levels can be compressed into level packs and then uploaded to the ClonesGame.com website to share with other players.

 Plot

-The single-player campaign places the player in the role of a new CloneMaster, visiting the Clones Planet who is to progress on a pilgrimage to visit and learn from 10 Elder CloneMasters.
-Each defeated Elder gives the player a segment of a medallion which once restored will unlock a final Elder CloneMaster.
-Each CloneMaster will present the player with 10-20 puzzles with the final puzzle being a head-to-head battle against the Elder in Multiverse Match mode.
+The single-player campaign places the player in the role of a new Clone Master, visiting the Clones Planet who is to progress on a pilgrimage to visit and learn from 10 Elder Clone Masters.
+Each defeated Elder gives the player a segment of a medallion which once restored will unlock a final Elder Clone Master.
+Each Clone Master will present the player with 10-20 puzzles with the final puzzle being a head-to-head battle against the Elder in Multiverse Match mode.
 Players are encouraged to learn as much as possible from the Elders before engaging in online play, which can be very challenging.